ianderse/otd_client/README.md

 # OTDClient

-TODO: Gem for interacting with Open Therapist Directory
+Gem for interacting with Open Therapist Directory

 ## Installation